Where I Am

 Kev's response: Aye, I believe the standard term is "contemporary science fiction."
 I would hope that most superhero novels fit into the adventure category, otherwise, what in the world are they doing with their powers?

-• What do you enjoy the most about writing?
+- What do you enjoy the most about

 I’d have to say the escapism.
 As I mentioned, my characters tend to run my story, and I come along for the ride.
 Once I get a good run going, I often find that I’m just the instrument to tell their story.
 I like to get to that point.
 I like to be surprised by where my story ends up.

-• Is there any part of writing that you don't enjoy?
+- Is there any part of writing that you

 No.

-• Can you tell me something odd about yourself?
+- Can you tell me something odd about

 I used to be an extra in movies.
 That’s just a job, but the odd part is that I didn’t want to be on screen at any time.
 I became a master of picking the area in a shot that would make them keep me on call (so I got paid for the maximum hours) but that wouldn’t be used (so I wouldn’t be in the movie or show).
 That guy hiding behind the bookstand in Robocop Prime Directive?
 Me.
 The waiter sneaking off set on The Skulls?
 Me.
 I have a great list of movies I’m almost in.